tsumers/how-to-talk/README.md

 Then you can launch a jupyter server to run the provided notebooks.

 Note that the analysis caches pragmatic inference in order to speed up the analysis.
-Running it for the first time can take several hours, but the cache is too large to include in the supplemental zip file.
-The raw data can be instead downloaded at the following link
+Running it for the first time can take several hours.
+The raw data can be instead downloaded at the following link:

 https://www.dropbox.com/s/j03e2yuj5h40vi9/neurips_supplement_data.zip?dl=0